How do you say “Tulle” and what does your company name mean?

 Do you travel or shoot destination weddings?

-Do you shoot family photos, newborns, or other styles of portrait photography?
+Do you photograph family photos, newborns, or other styles of portrait photography?

 Although weddings and engagements are our specialty, we offer various types of lifestyle sessions.
-Please contact us if you would like details about lifestyle family, newborn, senior or editorial sessions.
+Please contact us if you would like details about lifestyle family, newborn, maternity, or personal branding sessions.

 Occasionally we will do one-on-one teaching sessions with our clients to show them the ropes of taking a good photograph.
 If you are seeking instruction on the use of your camera, how to compose a good photograph, etc, please get in touch.